-2.2.12.11 Deprecated rtps_overhead Property
+2.3.12.11 Deprecated rtps_overhead Property

 The property dds.participant.protocol.rtps_overhead has been deprecated, since there is no need to use it anymore.
-See 2.2.5.3 More efficient bandwidth utilization for configurations with small transport message_size_max on page 50 for an explanation.
+See 2.3.5.3 More efficient bandwidth utilization for configurations with small transport message_size_max on page 82 for an explanation.

-2.2.13 Product Availability Changes
+2.3.13 Product Availability Changes

-2.2.13.1 RTI Queuing Service
+2.3.13.1 RTI Queuing Service

 Queuing Service is not included in release 7.0.0.
-In a future LTS release, it will be available as an experimental feature in RTI Labs, https://www.rti.com/developers/rti-labs.
+In a future LTS release, it will be available as an experimental feature.

 If you already have Queuing Service from another release in which it is fully supported, you can continue using it as such in that release.
-See Experimental Features in the RTI Connext Core Libraries

-Release Notes for information on RTI experimental products and features.
+See Experimental Features in the RTI Connext Core Libraries Release Notes for information on RTI experimental products and features.

-2.2.13.2 RTI Database Integration Service
+2.3.13.2 RTI Database Integration Service